web-stair/feastselect/README.md

 ### Package Managers
 **Important**
-- Make sure you add the jQuery and Bootstrap libraries before the feastChecker JS file
+- Make sure you add the jQuery and Bootstrap libraries before the feastSelect JS file
 - If you already have jQuery and Bootstrap on your page, you shouldn't include it second time
 - We recommended to using name attribute to skip any bugs